mothership-ec/cog-mothership-commerce/readme.md

 * Revisit product options storage in `order_item`
 * Add comments to all columns in database tables
 * Add all the Entities
+* Add event listener to set discount amounts on items

 ## Suggestions